MicrosoftDocs/fabric-docs/docs/governance/use-the-microsoft-purview-hub.md

 # The Microsoft Purview Hub in Microsoft Fabric

 Introduction to the hub.
-What is it.
+What is it?
 Basics of navigating.
 [Link to the Microsoft Purview and Microsoft Fabric page.](microsoft-purview-and-fabric.md)

 ## Your role in the hub